-7.1 This Chapter presents an assessment of the likely significant effects of the Publication (Regulation 19) version of the Bassetlaw Local Plan as a whole, taking into account the August 2021 consultation document as updated by the Publication Version Addendum January 2022 and the Publication Version Second Addendum May 2022.
+7.1 This Chapter presents an assessment of the likely significant effects of the Bassetlaw Local Plan, taking into account the submitted Local Plan and the schedule of Main Modifications.
 It considers the likely cumulative effects of the Local Plan for each of Worksop and Retford and on each of the SA objectives.
-Table 7.1 at the end of this section presents a summary of the likely effects of all of the policies in the Bassetlaw Local Plan, including the Vision, the 13 Strategic Objectives and the 55 policies (including site allocation policies).
+Table 7.1 at the end of this section presents a summary of the likely effects of all of the policies in the Bassetlaw Local Plan, including the Vision, the 13 Strategic Objectives and the 56 policies (including site allocation policies).